WIAA girls hockey: Onalaska co-op wins semifinal

 The team-bonding session yielded benefits for the Hilltoppers

-Junior forward Anna Szymanski scored two goals to lift the Onalaska to a 3-1 victory against top-seeded Xavier in a state semifinal on Thursday at Dane County Coliseum.
+Junior forward Anna Szymanski scored two goals to lift Onalaska to a 3-1 victory against top-seeded Appleton Xavier in a state semifinal on Thursday at Dane County Coliseum.

 The win was the 20th straight victory for third-seeded Onalaska (24-4), which made its first state appearance since 2015.